Taiwanese cuisine: Food of the Taiwanese Aborigines

 Also important to the Indigenous Taiwanese people's cuisine are the sweet potato and taro, favored for their perennial nature and low maintenance.
 The cultivation of root vegetables rather than typical seedling plants was notably prominent, with archaeological evidence suggesting as early as fourth millennium BC, from the Dapenkeng site, in Guanyin Mountain, New Taipei City.

 Given the versatility of both vegetables, they were usually boiled or steamed, and eaten by itself or as ingredients in soups and stews.
 Without the need for advanced agricultural technology, taro and sweet potatoes were a prime preference for farming.
 Canadian missionary George MacKay said of 19th century Taiwan: 'the bulb of the sweet potato is planted in March.
 In about six weeks the vines are cut into pieces eight inches long, which are planted in drills, and from these vine-cuttings the bulbs grow and are ripe about the end of June.
 A second crop is planted in a similar way in July and is ripe in November.'
-(Ibid).
 The influence of sweet potatoes and taro has been vast.
 They are still widely present in modern-day Taiwan, be it on the streets, night markets, or in successful food chains like 'Meet Fresh' (or 鮮芋仙).

 Due to the absence of contemporary culinary utensils such as the refrigerator, gas stovetops and ovens, the Indigenous resorted to other means to prepare their food.
 Upon bringing back hunted game meat, the Aborigines would preserve the meat with either millet wine or salt.
 Another cooking technique involved the heating up of stones by fire, which are then placed inside a vessel with other certain meats and seafood, which are cooked from the heat of the stones.
 Foods were mostly prepared by steaming, boiling or roasting, in order to infuse flavors together, yet preserve the original flavors.
 This again is contrasted with the Han, who adopted skills like stir-frying and stewing.
 Meat was also put on a bamboo spit and cooked over the fire.

+Taiwanese indigenous cuisine incorporates certain flavors that are distinct from Han Chinese-influenced cuisine.
+Mountain peppercorns (shan hujiao in Chinese or magao, derived from the Atayal term maqaw) are one of these distinctive ingredients.

 A cookbook published in 2000 by the CIP and National Kaohsiung University of Hospitality and Tourism, listed some foods of the main Taiwanese Aboriginal tribes, showing the Aborigines' adherence and passion for natural foods.